-All RVs have to go into storage sooner or later.
-At this point they may become exposed to all sorts of elements causing them to fall into disarray.
-The simplest and most effective way to keep your RV safe from such concerns is by using an RV trailer cover.
+Just about everyone’s RV has to go into storage sooner or later.
+At that point, rigs may become exposed to all sorts of elements causing damage while they’re unattended.
+The simplest and most effective way to keep your RV safe is by using an RV trailer cover.

-RVs stored in the open, whether in a side yard, or on the street, will likely fall prey to UV degradation, a process which begins by fading the paint and color of a trailer.
+RVs stored in the open can face UV degradation, a process that begins by fading the paint and color of a trailer.

-Similarly, exposed fiberglass oxidizes over time, making the RV’s surface much more dull.
-Without the paint acting as a protective exterior layer, sunlight and other elements are more likely to damage and cause problems for the important metal and plastic pieces that make up the RV’s hull.
+Similarly, exposed fiberglass oxidizes over time, making the RV’s surface much duller.
+Without the paint acting as a protective exterior layer, sunlight and other elements are more likely to damage the important metal and plastic pieces that make up the RV’s hull.

-As with most products, more expensive covers offer far more than their more affordable counterparts, so deciding which cover to purchase is a game of trade-offs.
+As with most products, more expensive covers offer far more than cheaper counterparts.
+Deciding which cover to purchase is a game of trade-offs.

 Here are some key factors to consider before making your purchase: